deduce-dev/dac-man/docs/plugins-docs/extend/json.md

 # Extending the JSON plug-in

-This example illustrates how to implement a change analysis for JSON files tailored to specific features of the data being analyzed, by creating a minimal extension of the built-in JSON plug-in with a more detailed output.
+The following example illustrates how to implement a change analysis for JSON files tailored to specific features of the data being analyzed, by creating a minimal extension of the built-in JSON plug-in with a more detailed output.